 - If the cream cheese frosting is too thin, add a bit more powdered sugar and stir well to combine and remove any lumps.

-- You can line your baking tin with natural parchment paper for easy removal.
-Spray the bottom of the baking tin with cooking/baking spray, then the parchment paper so it sticks to the tin, then more baking spray before adding the batter.
+- Line your baking tin with natural parchment paper for easy removal.
+Spray the bottom of the baking tin with cooking/baking spray, then the parchment paper so it sticks to the bottom and sides, then more baking spray before adding the batter.

-- You don't have to frost this Banana Bread recipe with the cream cheese frosting if you don't want to.
-Its fabulous on its on or in the toaster with butter.
+- You don't have to frost this Banana Bread recipe with the cream cheese frosting, it's very good on its own, or toasted.